vs-ude/fyr-www/content/intro/lang.md

 ### pop

 The 'pop' operator returns the last element of a slice.
+This last element is filled with the default value, i.e. zeros.

 ```go
 let s []byte = [1, 2, 3]